 Suicidal Ideation Child

-- Substance abuse
+- Substance use problems

-Other factors that may increase the risk of suicidal ideation include:
+Other things that may raise the risk are:

-- Lack of a support system
+- A lack of a support system

 - Poor coping skills

-- History of trauma or abuse
+- Prior trauma or abuse

-- History of being bullied
+- Being bullied

 - Exposure to others who have died by suicide

-- Taking certain antidepressants or seizure medications
+- Taking certain medicines, such as antidepressants or anti-seizure medicines

-- Prior suicide attempt
+- Prior suicide attempts